-Julian Castro Asks For An Activist's Pronouns During A Q&A, And It's An Important Moment
+Julián Castro Asked For An Activist's Pronouns At A Forum, & It Was An Important Moment

 Twenty of the 23 Democratic presidential candidates gathered at the University of South Carolina on Saturday for a Planned Parenthood forum on reproductive rights, where they discussed the slew of anti-abortion legislation enacted in conservative states over the past few weeks, as well as their own proposals for supporting access to safe abortion.
 During a question-and-answer portion of the forum, a non-binary activist asked candidate Julián Castro how he would expand sexual and reproductive health care access for trans people, according to New York magazine correspondent Olivia Nuzzi, and his answer started out in a pretty powerful way.